rokucommunity/rooibos/docs/index.md

 - showOnlyFailures?: boolean - if true, then only failed tests are shown; but everything is show if no failures occurred
 - printTestTimes?: boolean - if true then the time each test took is output
 - lineWidth?: number - width of test output lines in columns
-- catchCrashes? : boolean - if true, then any crashes will report CRASH statement, and note halt test execuction - very useful for running a whole suite
+- catchCrashes? : boolean - if true, then any crashes will report CRASH statement, and note halt test execution - very useful for running a whole suite
 - sendHomeOnFinish? : boolean - if true, then the app will exit upon finish.
 The default is true.
 Useful to set to false for local test suites.
 - keepAppOpen? : boolean - when true, the app will remain open upon test completion.
 The default is true.
 Set false to return execution to Main.
 - testsFilePattern?: string - the pattern to use to find tests, this is a glob, the default is "**/*.spec.bs"